 No change is necessary, however, as this proposed language is identical to that of the rule.

-Comments Regarding Part 522- Submission of Gaming Ordinance or Resolution
+Comments Regarding Part 522- Submission of Gaming Ordinance or Resolution repeated in § 559.5.

 One commenter suggested language that clarifies that the information required in § 522.2 is in addition to the requirements of §§ 559.2 and 559.5.